ObjectModules/deploy/Mapping.md

 So now you can you eat your best food.
 Your life will become more valuable.
 Congrats!

 Then it is back to a normal process.
 Other process is no more required.
-It will become the same routine just the same as before we put the parameter:
+It will become the same routine just the same as before we put the parameter of _best_ to the food:
 ```
 * Hungry will become an entry point
 * Food is what we need